elastic/apm-agent-nodejs/README.md

 This will log the URL that was requested, the HTTP headers, cookies and other useful details to help you debug the error.

+In most cases this isn't needed though, as the Opbeat agent is pretty smart at figuring out if your Node.js app is an HTTP server and if an error occurred during an incoming request.
+If so, it will automate the above processes for you.

 ### Callback

 The `captureError()` function can also be given an optional callback